 I could have named my blog something about leaving my comfort zone, because it seems like I’ve been doing a lot of that lately.
 In The Birth of Curren Christian Academy, I shared how we began homeschooling.
 That was a big leap out of my comfort zone.
 My biggest fear in homeschooling was that I wouldn’t do a good enough job and that my kids’ futures would be compromised as a result.
-But I prayed without ceasing and asked God for His guidance every step of the way.
-In fact, our school motto was Phillipians 4:13.
-“I can do all things through Christ who strengthens me,” to serve as a reminder that I wasn’t in it alone.
+I prayed without ceasing and asked God for His guidance every step of the way.
+For our school motto I chose Phillipians 4:13, “I can do all things through Christ who strengthens me,” to serve as a reminder that I wasn’t in it alone.
 Now with our homeschooling completed, I can look back and see His hand in our lives and that He was faithful to work through me.
 Because of that, it has become easier for me to take on new challenges that send me out of my comfort zone.

 What Does the Future Hold?

-Recently, I asked God what was next.
+When our younger child graduated, I asked God what was next.
 While homeschooling my kids, my entire world seemingly revolved around them.
 If I wasn’t teaching them, I was reading about homeschooling, comparing curriculum, planning field trips, or running my taxi service.
-But now my future looked like a blank canvas.
+In contrast, my future looked like a blank canvas.
 In some ways it was exciting as I thought about spending more time with my husband and pursuing my own interests, but in other ways I worried about feeling empty.
-It didn’t take long for God to point me in a new direction which, again, is taking me out of my comfort zone.
-I’m meeting people that are at rock bottom and have problems I haven’t had any prior experience with.
-God was faithful in homeschooling, so this time it’s a little easier to step out in faith and find out what He thought I had to offer, or what He wanted me to learn.
+It didn’t take long for God to point me in a new direction which, again, took me out of my comfort zone.
+It was another area that I hadn’t had any prior experience with.
+God was faithful in homeschooling, so this time it was a little easier to step out in faith and find out what He thought I had to offer, or what He wanted me to learn.

 In my younger years, when anticipating this time of life, I hoped that I might follow the teaching in Titus 2:3-5:

-Last year my church started a new women’s ministry based on that passage with just the right timing for me to start transitioning into that role, and it, too, takes me out of my comfort zone because as an introvert I’m pushing myself to do things I’m not comfortable with, such as meet new people, teach, and lead others in prayer.
+With perfect timing, our church started a new women’s ministry based on that passage.
+It, too, took me out of my comfort zone because as an introvert I had to push myself to do things I wasn’t comfortable with such as meeting new people, teaching, and leading prayers.

-And yet another leap was my decision to start blogging, to put myself “out there” and share some of my experiences.
+Yet another leap was my decision to start blogging, to put myself “out there” and share some of my experiences.
 I’m hoping that there might be some who would enjoy reading about them, and that I might encourage homeschooling mothers just beginning their journey.
-For me, forcing myself out of my comfort zone means learning new things and trusting God.

-If God is calling you out of yours, whether to homeschool your children, or some other new ministry, then step out in faith.
+God has a way of calling us out of our comfort zones.
+If He is calling you out of yours, whether to homeschool your children, or some other new ministry, then I encourage you to step out in faith.
 It won’t be easy, but it doesn’t all depend on you.
 Just allow Him to work through you.

 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.
 (Matthew 11:29-30 New International Version)

 Answer the call.
-God is faithful.
-Your faith will be strengthened and you will reap blessings beyond measure.
+Your faith will be strengthened and you will be blessed, outside your comfort zone.